Hinalea Imaging

 Series B in 2010

-Kovio Inc. is a privately held company based in Silicon Valley that specializes in the development of semiconductor products utilizing printed silicon electronics and thin film technology.
-Founded in the MIT Media Laboratory, Kovio focuses on creating innovative manufacturing processes that merge the affordability of graphics printing with the capabilities of silicon-based semiconductors.
-The company designs and manufactures printed silicon products aimed at the Near Field Communication (NFC) and Electronic Article Surveillance (EAS) markets, including applications such as Radio Frequency Identification (RFID) tags and NFC barcodes.
+Kovio Inc. is a privately held company based in Silicon Valley that specializes in the development of innovative semiconductor products utilizing printed silicon electronics and thin film technology.
+Founded at the MIT Media Laboratory, Kovio focuses on creating low-cost manufacturing solutions that leverage the advantages of graphics printing alongside the capabilities of silicon-based semiconductors.
+The company designs, develops, and manufactures printed silicon products for various applications, particularly in the Near Field Communication (NFC) and Electronic Article Surveillance (EAS) markets.
+Its product offerings include Radio Frequency Identification (RFID) tags and NFC barcodes, positioning Kovio as a key player in the advancement of printed electronics.

 Semprus BioSciences